Table of Contents

 Replace neovim with your favorite, terminal-based text editor.

-basestrap /mnt linux linux-firmware sof-firmware base base-devel grub efibootmgr runit elogind-runit networkmanager-runit terminus-font git neovim
+basestrap /mnt linux linux-firmware base base-devel grub efibootmgr git neovim

 Fstab